mydumper/mydumper_docs/installing.rst

 FreeBSD
 ^^^^^^^

-Mydumper can be installed in FreeBSD using:
+MyDumper can be installed in FreeBSD using:

 .. code-block::  bash